Roger W. Griffith, P.E.

 legionella bacteria

-The recent outbreak of legionnaires’ disease in New York City has brought renewed attention to the inherent risks from legionella bacteria in HVAC and plumbing systems.
+The recent outbreak of Legionnaires’ disease in New York City has brought renewed attention to the inherent risks posed by Legionella bacteria in HVAC and plumbing systems.
 There are several things that plumbing engineers and designers can do to minimize the risk of legionella colonizing and growing in plumbing systems.

 [Read more…]